George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Matchup vs. Dallas

-- In his one matchup against the Cowboys, Kittle's 16 receiving yards total is 35.5 less than his over/under for Sunday's game (51.5).
+- Kittle had 16 receiving yards in one career matchup against the Cowboys, 34.5 fewer than his receiving yards prop bet over/under for Sunday's game (50.5).

 - Kittle did not have a touchdown catch in that matchup against the Cowboys.

-- The Cowboys have the NFL's 21st-ranked pass defense this season, surrendering 255.6 yards per game through the air.
+- This week Kittle will face the NFL's 21st-ranked pass defense (255.6 yards allowed per game).

-- At 1.4 passing TDs conceded per game, the Cowboys defense is ranked eighth in the league.
+- The Cowboys' defense is eighth in the league, giving up 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Rams, Kittle picked up 10 yards on five receptions.
+- Against the Rams in Week 18, Kittle picked up 10 yards on five receptions (seven targets).

-- Over his last three outings, Kittle has totaled 60 yards on eight receptions, averaging 20.0 yards per game, on 12 targets.
+- During his last three games, Kittle has eight receptions (12 targets) for 60 yards, averaging 20.0 yards per game.

 Kittle's San Francisco Teammates